puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-make-edge-default-browser.md

 If this setting is enabled and the user's device is domain-joined, the file is processed, and default associations are applied at logon.
 If this setting isn't configured or is turned off, or if the user's device isn't domain-joined, no associations are applied at logon.

 >[!NOTE]
 >The default association policy is set at each login.
 Users can change an association after they login from the **Set Default Programs** area of the Control Panel, but the change only applies to that login session.
-The association is reset to the policy at the next login.
+The association is reset by the policy at the next login.

 ## Set Microsoft Edge as the default browser on Azure Active Directory joined devices